 The emission estimates made for the UK using the InTEM methodology are compared to the GHGI emission estimates for the period 1990 onwards.
-It is interesting to note that although the UK methane emissions are estimated to have fallen over the last 26 years, the global atmospheric concentration of methane has increased, indicating that global emissions of methane are still outperforming the global natural removal of methane from the atmosphere.
+It is important to note that although the UK methane emissions are estimated to have fallen over the last 28 years, the global atmospheric concentration of methane has increased, indicating that global emissions of methane are still outperforming the global natural removal of methane from the atmosphere.

 Methane has a natural (biogenic) component and it is estimated that 22% of the annual global emission is released from wetlands (Nilsson et al. 2001).
 Usually natural emissions are strongly dependent on a range of meteorological factors such as temperature and also growth and decay cycles.
 Such non-uniform emissions will add to the uncertainties in the modelling, although in North West Europe the natural emissions are thought to be small compared to the anthropogenic emissions (<5%, Bergamaschi et al 2005).
-Due to the relatively strong local (within 20km) influence of biogenic emissions at some of the stations the influence of observations taken when local emissions are thought to be significant (low boundary layer heights and low wind speeds)

-has been reduced within InTEM by removing all observations taken during such meteorological conditions.
+Due to the relatively strong local (within 20km) influence of biogenic emissions at some of the stations the influence of observations taken when local emissions are thought to be significant (low boundary layer heights, low wind speeds, stable atmospheres) has been reduced within InTEM by removing all observations taken during such meteorological conditions.

 The GHGI trend is monotonically downwards whereas the InTEM estimates, after an initial fall, shows little change (Figure A 6.2).
-The InTEM estimates using all of the available observations (MHD+CBW+DECC+GAUGE) are consistent with the MHD+CBW estimates.
+The InTEM estimates using all of the available observations (MHD+CBW+DECC+GAUGE) are consistent with the MHD+CBW estimates and agree with the reported GHGI.
+The InTEM 2-month estimates using the full DECC Network (Figure A 6.3) do not show any strong seasonal cycle in UK methane emissions.